 Mass Audubon seeks to expand our educational programs to urban and diverse communities including cities where we do not currently have a sanctuary presence.
-Our goal: Help educators encourage an understanding, appreciation, and connection to their own environment through ecology programs that are integrated in the social context of each community.
+Our goal is to help educators encourage an understanding, appreciation, and connection to local environments through ecology programs integrated within the social context of each community.

 Location: Lowell, MA

-Working with the Lowell Parks & Conservation Trust, Lowell Public Schools, Lowell National Historical Park, Community Teamwork Inc., Girls Inc. of Lowell, and the Lowell YWCA, Drumlin Farm Wildlife Sanctuary offers environmental education programming for Lowell youth in grades 5-12.
+Working with the Lowell Parks & Conservation Trust, Lowell Public Schools, and Lowell National Historical Park, Drumlin Farm Wildlife Sanctuary offers environmental education programming for Lowell youth in K-Grade 12.
 Throughout the school year and during the summer, students practice science skills through the study of local habitats; learn about native wildlife of Massachusetts; work as a team to plan and execute stewardship projects that benefit their school and the larger Lowell community; and participate in community-based events.

 Location: Worcester, MA